 About Tarragona Roman Circus

-Tarragona Roman Circus (Circo Romano de Tarragona) is an ancient racing arena, probably built under the Emperor Domitian in the first century AD, which still contains some astonishing subterranean Roman tunnels.
+Tarragona Roman Circus (Circo Romano de Tarragona) is an ancient racing arena in Spain, probably built under the Emperor Domitian in the 1st century AD and yet still containing some astonishing subterranean Roman tunnels.
 Tarragona Roman Circus is therefore part of the UNESCO World Heritage site of the Archaeological Ensemble of Tarraco.

-Today, though little of the original structure survives, visitors can still get an insight into the original scale and setting of this ancient chariot racetrack.
+Today, although little of the original structure survives, visitors can still get an insight into the original scale and setting of this ancient chariot racetrack.
 Most of the circus is now buried under the more modern buildings which were built atop the ruins, largely in the 19th century, though the small exposed area is actually quite well preserved.

-At one end of the Circus complex stands the Praetorium, a Roman tower which once formed the corner of the large Roman forum.
+At one end of the Circus complex stands the Praetorium, a Roman tower (that you can climb) which once formed the corner of the large Roman forum.
 This forum was connected to the circus complex below via a series of passageways and tunnels, which were also used to service the games held at the circus.

 Discover the best Historic Sites in Spain, from Seville Cathedral to Girona Arab Baths and more, includes an interactive map of Spanish cultural locations and monuments.